Crossing the inner German border: Border crossing regulations

 The odds were against successful applications, as only around 40,000 a year were approved.
 Refusal was quite often arbitrary, depending on the goodwill of local officials.
 A few categories of citizens were permitted relatively free travel.
 Members of the Party elite and cultural ambassadors such as sportspeople, singers, film directors, and writers were frequently given permission to travel, as were essential transport workers such as barge crewmen, railway workers, and truck drivers.
 However, they were not permitted to take their families with them.

 Until the late 1980s, ordinary East Germans were only permitted to travel to the West on "urgent family business" such as the marriage, serious illness, or death of a close relative.
-In February 1986, the regime relaxed the definition of "urgent family business", though it still required travellers to leave behind "collateral" (in effect, a hostage) such as a spouse, child, or other close relative.
+In February 1986, the regime relaxed the definition of "urgent family business", though it still required travellers to have a spouse, child, or other close relative remain within the country.
 This massively increased the number of citizens able to travel to the West.
 The number of legal East German border-crossers rose from 66,000 in 1985 to 573,000 in 1986, 1.2 million in 1987 and 2.2 million in 1988.
 The "pensioner traffic" increased greatly as well, from 1.6 million a year in 1985 to 3.8 million in 1987.
 And more than 99.5% of the border-crossers returned home.
 The relaxation of the border restrictions was said to have been motivated by a desire on the part of the East German leadership to reduce their citizens' desire to travel and shrink the number applying to emigrate.
 In practice, however, it had exactly the opposite effect.
 An April 1988 article in The Washington Post wondered prophetically whether the policy would lead to East Germany "fac[ing] the prospect that the freer travel policy could be destabilizing by whetting desires for additional liberties."

 Even if East Germans got a visa to cross the border, they were still subject to East German government restrictions on the western side.
 Groups visiting West Germany were required to leave behind all of their identification, without which they could not prove their entitlement to West German citizenship.
 Individual members were forbidden from walking alone or collecting the 100 DM "welcome money" that the West German government gave to all East German visitors.
 The group as a whole was responsible for making sure none of its members defected.
 They could all expect punishment if someone did "take off".
 Such rules provided a powerful incentive to keep potential defectors in line.